-Internal to the GSM Commander, the Battery terminal is wired with a 47ohm resistor between the + Batt terminal and the positive power supplied to the GSM Commander.
 There is a diode in parallel with this resistor (cathode facing to the battery) to allow the GSM Commander to draw power from the battery under power-fail conditions.

-A resettable fuse has now also been added to give the Battery terminal added protection against voltage spikes and short circuits.
+A resettable fuse provides added protection against voltage spikes and short circuits.